Central City Red Zone: February 2011 earthquake

 The February 2011 earthquake caused widespread damage across Christchurch, especially in the central city and eastern suburbs, with damage exacerbated by buildings and infrastructure already being weakened by the 4 September 2010 earthquake and its aftershocks.
-The earthquake, which struck at lunchtime on a weekday, caused devastation in the central city, with two large office buildings having collapsed (the CTV Building and the PGC House), many historic building façades had collapsed into the streets, two buses were crushed by falling façades in Colombo Street, and many people in City Mall were trapped by fallen masonry.
-A total of 185 people died in the February earthquake, 169 died in the central zone alone: 115 in the CTV building, 18 at PGC House, 8 on buses in Colombo Street and 28 others in various CBD locations.
+The earthquake, which struck at lunchtime on a weekday, caused devastation in the central city, with two large office buildings having collapsed (the CTV Building and the PGC Building), many historic building façades had collapsed into the streets, two buses were crushed by falling façades in Colombo Street, and many people in City Mall were trapped by fallen masonry.
+A total of 185 people died in the February earthquake, 169 died in the central zone alone: 115 in the CTV building, 18 at the PGC Building, 8 on buses in Colombo Street and 28 others in various CBD locations.

 Authorities cleared the central city of people, established a cordon on the day of the earthquake and denied access.
-The day after the earthquake, the government declared a state of national emergency, which stayed in force until 30 April 2011.
+The day after the earthquake, the New Zealand Government declared a state of national emergency, which stayed in force until 30 April 2011.